 Undergraduate research and creative projects truly represent UCM’s mission of “transform[ing] students into leaders who possess the aptitudes, skills and confidence,” particularly in the way they exemplify engaged learning.
 The process of working one-on-one with a faculty mentor in all phases of the process, from topic creation to the final product, is an undertaking that forever impacts a student’s collegiate experience.
 In fact, research finds this type of engagement significantly increases desirable student outcomes, such as higher GPAs (Sell, Naginey, & Alexander, 2018) and graduation rates (Nerio et al., 2019), particularly for underrepresented students (Carpi et al., 2017; Hernandez et al., 2018).
 Participation in undergraduate research and/or creative endeavors also prepares students for life after college, another pillar of UCM’s mission, including graduate school and employment opportunities (Miller, Roconi, and Dumford, 2018).

-Students are also encouraged to consider becoming a McNair Scholar.
+To get started, check out our list of active faculty-student projects on campus.
+You can also work with a faculty mentor to create your own independent project.
+Additional opportunities can be found through the McNair Scholar Program.
 This program is designed to mentor first-generation, low income, and/or minority undergraduate students into research-focused graduate programs.
 Please access their website to learn more about eligibility and the application process.